 Places to fish near Portarlington Pier Rockwall

-• Make sure you bring a long net or gaff which will be needed when trying to lift a decent snapper out of the water onto the pier which can be very challenging due to the height of the pier.
+• Make sure to bring a long net or gaff, as you’ll need it to lift a decent snapper out of the water onto the pier, which can be very challenging due to the pier’s height.
 Not to mention the rocky ledge a few meters out from the end of the pier.

-• Expect to catch some pest species like banjo sharks
+• Expect to catch some pest species like banjo sharks, Port Jackson sharks and Rays.

 Targeting Snapper at Portarlington Pier Rockwall